hsf-training/hsf-training-cicd/_episodes/03-understanding-yaml.md

 ~~~
 {: .language-yaml}

+> ## List/Dictionary syntax
+>
+> Just like scalars, list and dictionaries require a space at the `- `,`: `.
+Notice that there is indentation below the name of the list or the dictionary.
+>
+> Finally, all elements have to be at the same indentation level for the entire list or dictionary.
+{: .callout}

 ### Inline-Syntax

 Since YAML is a superset of JSON, you can also write JSON-style maps and sequences.